unknown321/wampy/angry_about/xda.md

 Another search (`scatter file syntax`), another page of questions and step-by-step guides without answers.
 Is it me asking wrong questions or there is no answer available online?
-By the way, there is no search form for unregistered users, you have to join the community.
+By the way, there is no search form for unregistered users, you have to join the community (I did not).

 #### Why?